MAECProject/maec-output-framework/README.rst

 MAEC Output Framework
 =====================

-A framework for producing MAEC output from multiple tools at once.
+A framework for producing `Malware Attribute Enumeration and Characterization (MAEC™) <https://maecproject.github.io/>`_ output from multiple tools at once.

 BY USING THE MAEC OUTPUT FRAMEWORK, YOU SIGNIFY YOUR ACCEPTANCE OF THE TERMS AND CONDITIONS OF USE.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THE SCRIPT.
 For more information, please refer to the LICENSE.txt file.